 A rate "lock" or "commitment" is a lender's promise to lock in a certain interest rate and a specific number of points for you for a specified period during your application process.
 This ensures that your interest rate will not rise as you are working through the application process.

-Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans usually costing more.
-You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would have with a shorter rate lock period
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer ones usually costing more.
+You can get a longer period for your lock, but in making this choice, will probably have a higher interest rate than you would with a shorter rate lock period

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.